The Planning Process

 Depending on the nature of the proposal, relevant statutory and non statutory bodies (eg. County Highways Authority) are consulted.
 Applications that require advertising under the planning legislation as a statutory requirement will appear in one or both local papers - the Newmarket Journal and Bury Free Press.
 Neighbours are notified and a site notice is displayed close to the application site.
 The consultation period is usually 21 days.

-All applications can be viewed on the Planning Explorer
+All applications can be viewed on the Online planning applications system.

 In addition, all current planning applications can be viewed at the District Offices, College Heath Road, Mildenhall.